Wu Zetian: Imperial consort (650–655)

-In summer 655, Wu accused Wang and her mother, Lady Liu, of using witchcraft.
+In the summer of 655, Wu accused Wang and her mother, Lady Liu, of using witchcraft.
 In response, Gaozong barred Liu from the palace and demoted Wang's uncle, Liu Shi.
 Meanwhile, a faction of officials began to form around Wu, including Li Yifu, Xu, Cui Yixuan (崔義玄), and Yuan Gongyu (袁公瑜).
-Once in the autumn of 655, Gaozong summoned the chancellors Zhangsun, Li Ji, Yu Zhining, and Chu Suiliang to the palace.
-Chu had deduced that the summons was about changing the empress.
+That autumn, Gaozong summoned the chancellors Zhangsun, Li Ji, Yu Zhining, and Chu Suiliang to the palace.
+Chu had deduced that the summons were about changing the empress.
 Li Ji claimed illness and refused to attend.
 At the meeting, Chu vehemently opposed deposing Wang, while Zhangsun and Yu showed their disapproval by silence.
-Meanwhile, chancellors Han Yuan and Lai Ji also opposed the move.
-When Gaozong asked Li Ji again, he responded, "This is your family matter, Your Imperial Majesty.
+Chancellors Han Yuan and Lai Ji also opposed the move.
+When Gaozong asked Li Ji again he responded, "This is your family matter, Your Imperial Majesty.
 Why ask anyone else?"

-Gaozong therefore became resolved.
-He demoted Chu to commandant at Tan Prefecture (roughly modern Changsha, Hunan), and then deposed both Wang and Xiao.
-He placed them both under arrest and made Wu empress.
-(Later that year, Gaozong showed signs of considering their release.
+Gaozong therefore resolved to demote Chu to commandant at Tan Prefecture (roughly modern Changsha, Hunan), and then deposed both Wang and Xiao.
+He placed them under arrest and made Wu empress.
+Later that year, Gaozong showed signs of considering their release.
 Because of this, Wang and Xiao were killed on Empress Wu's orders.
-After their deaths, they often haunted Wu's dreams.)
+After their deaths, they often haunted Wu's dreams over the years.

-For the rest of Gaozong's reign, Wu and Gaozong often took up residence at the eastern capital Luoyang and only infrequently spent time in Chang'an.
+Wu came to believe their spirits were after her.
+For this reason, Emperor Gaozong started remodeling a secondary palace, Daming Palace (大明宮), into Penglai Palace (蓬萊宮).
+When Penglai Palace's main hall, Hanyuan Hall (含元殿), was completed in 663, Gaozong and Wu moved there.
+It was later renamed Hanyuan Palace, yet Empress Wang and Consort Xiao still continued to appear in her dreams.
+Therefore, for the rest of Gaozong's reign, he and Wu often took up residence at the eastern capital Luoyang and only infrequently spent time in Chang'an.